What does the pledge mean?

 The pledge commits to introducing “legislation”, which is defined as “is a law or a set of laws that have been passed by Parliament”, but is also used to describe the act of making a new law.
 Given the pledge also commits to achieving “immediate modernisation” through the legislation we’ve assumed the commitment will be fulfilled when the law is passed.

-The House of Lords (Hereditary Peers) Bill was introduced in the House of Commons on 5 September 2024.
+The House of Lords (Hereditary Peers) Bill was introduced in the House of Commons on 5 September 2024, and passed into law as the House of Lords (Hereditary Peers) Act on 18 March 2026.

-If passed, it will repeal the section of the House of Lords Act 1999 which enabled 92 hereditary peers to continue to sit in the House of Lords when the remaining hereditary peers were excluded from the House.
-The Bill will also abolish the jurisdiction of the House of Lords in relation to claims to hereditary peerages (currently the House of Lords plays a role in adjudicating disputed peerage claims).
+The Act repeals the section of the House of Lords Act 1999 which enabled 92 hereditary peers to continue to sit in the House of Lords when the remaining hereditary peers were excluded from the House.
+It also abolishes the jurisdiction of the House of Lords in relation to claims to hereditary peerages (currently the House of Lords plays a role in adjudicating disputed peerage claims).